 Frequently Asked Questions

-How do I determine if I should charge for travel time?
+How do I determine whether to charge for travel time?

 What’s the difference between charging hourly vs per-mile for travel?

 Hourly rates compensate for actual time spent regardless of distance, making them ideal for urban areas with heavy traffic.
-Per-mile rates work better for rural areas with consistent speeds.
-Hourly rates typically range from 50-100% of your service rate, while mileage rates average $0.50-$1.25 per mile depending on your industry.
+Per-mile rates are more effective for rural areas with consistent speeds.
+Hourly rates typically range from 50-100% of your service rate, while mileage rates average $0.50-$1.25 per mile, depending on your industry.

 Should I charge different travel rates for emergency vs scheduled jobs?